cristianoc/arc-agi-2-abstraction-dataset/README.md

 Each bundle in `tasks/<task-id>/` contains:

 - `solution.py`: the final solver implementation.
-All of the shipped solutions pass the training examples (interpolation).
+Most solvers (116 of 120) pass every training example; the remaining bundles ship identity baselines while better programs are in progress.
 Generalization to unseen test cases remains the key open challenge.
 - `abstractions.py`: reusable abstraction pipelines (optional when only an identity baseline is available).
 - `abstractions.md`: a markdown report describing the abstraction process (also optional for identity baselines).